Agilo/frontend-pre-internship-assignment/README.md

 ### Minimum technical requirements

-- Storefront should be built with Next.js, Gatsby, or CRA
+- Storefront should be built with Next.js or CRA
-- Storefront should consume medusa [Store API](https://docs.medusajs.com/api/store/) using pre-built hooks library `medusa-react` or JS SDK `@medusajs/medusa-js`
 - Storefront should be built using a modular component-based approach

 ### Preferred technical requirements